| Real Name | Marc Berkowitz |

 Health

-During an interview with Dr. Eric Hollander on Biggers & Summers, Summers revealed that he has obsessive–compulsive disorder.
-Summers went public about his condition on various television shows, including The Oprah Winfrey Show and Today.
-In 1999, Summers produced a VHS video box set with Hollander about his experience, called Everything in Its Place: My Trials and Triumphs with Obsessive Compulsive Disorder.
-Summers also participated in a series of VHS videos for Freedom from Fear, a non-profit organization with the goal of addressing anxiety disorders and other related behavioral disorders.[17]
-Despite his OCD, he was able to interact fully with his fans and contestants on Double Dare to the point of even allowing himself to get slimed, as well as shaking hands with contestants.
-Going public with his OCD cost Summers a job as host of a Hollywood Squares revival, and he was replaced by Tom Bergeron.[18]
+Summers subsequently discussed his OCD on other television shows, including The Oprah Winfrey Show and Today.
+In 1999, Summers published his memoir with Hollander titled Everything in Its Place: My Trials and Triumphs with Obsessive Compulsive Disorder, detailing his experiences living with the condition.[30]
+He also produced a VHS video box set about his experience and participated in a series of VHS videos for Freedom from Fear, a non-profit organization addressing anxiety disorders and other related behavioral disorders.[31]
+Despite his OCD, Summers was able to interact fully with his fans and contestants on Double Dare to the point of even allowing himself to get slimed, as well as shaking hands with contestants.
+Going public with his OCD cost Summers a job as host of a Hollywood Squares revival, and he was replaced by Tom Bergeron.[32]

 In August 2012, Summers suffered severe head injuries in an accident in a Philadelphia taxicab equipped with a partition.[33]

-In late 2019, in an in-person interview on KTLA's morning show, Summers revealed that he is again battling cancer.
-He did not volunteer which type of cancer he had, only saying that he was taking medication, and added, "I feel good, it's all going to be fantastic".[21]
+In late 2019, in an in-person interview on KTLA's morning show, Summers revealed that he was again suffering from cancer.
+Summers did not volunteer which type of cancer he had, only saying that he was taking medication, and added, "I feel good, it's all going to be fantastic".[35]

 References